 The Seljuk Han of Anatolia

-This han is located on the Afyon-Aksehir Road, in the center of the town of Çay.
+The Çay Han is located on the Afyon-Akşehir Road, in the center of the farming town of Çay.

 Giyaseddin Keyhüsrev III (1264-83)

 The marble inscription, placed over the crown door in two separate plaques, is written in Seljuk-style nakshi calligraphy with two lines.
 It reads as follows:

 "the construction of this han was ordered by the helper of the world and the faith, the great Sultan Keyhüsrev, son of Kilıç Arslan in his time - may Allah protect his reign - by his servant Yusuf, son of Yakub - may Allah forgive his sins - in 677 (1278 AD)".